 But the effects of global warming, whatever they are, will be measured on a scale of decades or centuries.
 In the meantime, beyond the unblinking stare of MTV — far from the well-heeled audiences of London, Hamburg and Giants Stadium — away from the celebrity and speechmaking, humanity's collective lack of environmental wisdom is already grinding nature underfoot.
 While some propose spending billions of dollars to combat the uncertain foe of climate change, more pressing matters already threaten to upend our everyday lives.

 We've rounded up five of these issues for your consideration.
-As you watch the nonstop coverage of Live Earth on Saturday, think about the things which will still be important on July 8th.
+As you watch the nonstop coverage of Live Earth on Saturday, think about the things that will still be important on July 8th.
 Then ask yourself what you can do about it.

 The end of cheap oil